 They also don't require barning, as they will happily bed down in a snow bank, and they shed water almost as well as a duck!

 Despite some scary looking horns, this is actually a very gentle breed.
-Of course, it's never wise to turn your back on a large animal, especially one with horns, but even our bull has a friendly disposition and will take treats right from our hands.
+Of course, it's never wise to turn your back on a large animal, but as an extra precaution we have opted to have all of our cattle dehorned by our vet.
+New calves are dehorned under sedation at 2-3 weeks of age.

 Please note: Our herd is NOT registered and we do not have any registered Highland cattle for sale.

-Price: $2,000.
-Please note this cow will be available after her calf is weaned in early April 2017.
+3-in-1 Package Price: $3,600.
 Please contact us with questions or to make an appointment to view.

 This stunning young lady turned 2 years old in April, 2017.
 She was bred to our bull before his departure and is due in April 2018.